neovim-plugin/fm.nvim/doc/api.md

 ## toggle_float(dir)

 `toggle_float(dir)` \
-Open oil browser in a floating window, or close it if open
+Open fm browser in a floating window, or close it if open

 | Param | Type          | Desc                                                                                        |
 | ----- | ------------- | ------------------------------------------------------------------------------------------- |